 Authors

-Materials and Methods: This systematic review and meta-analysis was in accordance with Cochrane Handbook guidelines.
+Materials and methods: This systematic review and meta-analysis was in accordance with Cochrane Handbook guidelines.
 Comprehensive literature search was conducted in several databases including PubMed, ScienceDirect, and Cochrane Central Register of Controlled Trials.
 The studies were included if they met the following criteria: (1) Involving premature ejaculation patients; (2) Intervention using silodosin; (3) Comparing placebo or other therapies for PE (4) Outcome includes the Intravaginal Ejaculation Latency Time (IELT) and reported adverse events related to the therapy.
 Study quality was assessed using Cochrane risk-of-bias criteria.
 Statistical analysis in this study was performed using Review Manager 5.4

 Results: A total of four studies were included in this meta-analysis.
-Our study showed that patients who received silodosin had a significantly longer IELT compared to control (MD: 132.54, 95% CI 51.51-213.57, p<0.001).
-However, patient treated with silodosin also possessed significantly higher risk of adverse event for developing reduced semen ejaculation (OR 10.79, 95% CI 3.46 – 33.67, p<0.0001).
+Our study showed that patients who received silodosin had a significantly longer IELT compared to control (MD: 132.54, 95% CI 51.51-213.57, p < 0.001).
+However, patient treated with silodosin also possessed significantly higher risk of adverse event for developing reduced semen ejaculation (OR 10.79, 95% CI 3.46-33.67, p < 0.0001).

-Conclusion: Silodosin significantly increased IELT.
+Conclusions: Silodosin significantly increased IELT.
 However, it also reduced semen ejaculation as its drug adverse effect.
 This result supports the clinical use of silodosin as an alternative treatment for premature ejaculation.

 How to Cite